aframevr/aframe-site/src/community/index.md

   question has already already answered on the [FAQ](/faq/) or [Stack Overflow](http://stackoverflow.com/questions/tagged/aframe), and put effort into the question by providing context and code samples.
-- [Discourse: WebVR-zh (中文討論區)](https://discourse.mozilla-community.org/c/communities/webvr-zh) - Community forum for WebVR / A-Frame.
-You can ask / answer questions here in Chinese or English.

 ## News